Skip to main content

 Major Trails And Attractions

-The primeval beech forests, with their massive ancient trees, cathedral-like canopy, and moss-covered deadwood, are the park's premier attraction and a pilgrimage site for forest ecologists and nature photographers.
-Hiking trails ascend from the valleys to mountain ridgelines with panoramic views across the Carpathian ranges.
-The Opir River valley provides scenic riverside walking and fishing opportunities.
+The primeval beech forests, with their massive ancient trees, cathedral-like canopy, and moss-covered deadwood, are the park's premier attraction.
+Hiking trails ascend from the valleys to mountain ridgelines with panoramic views across the Carpathian ranges, including the summit of Mount Parashka at 1,268 meters, the highest point in the park.
+[1] The Opir River valley provides scenic riverside walking and fishing opportunities.
 Several notable waterfalls cascade down the flysch rock formations in side valleys.
 In winter, cross-country skiing trails offer alternative access to the mountain landscapes.
 The town of Skole provides a comfortable base for exploring the park.

 Visitor Facilities And Travel